dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/user-guide/configure-mrz-scanner.md

 }
 ```

-> Note: You can also use a JSON string as the template file.
+> [!NOTE] You can also use a JSON string as the template file.

 **Related APIs**